espressomd/espresso/doc/sphinx/dg.rst

 Testsuite
 ---------

--  New or significantly changed features will only be accepted, if they have a test case.
+-  New or significantly changed features will only be accepted if they have a test case.
-   This is to make sure, the feature is not broken by future changes to |es|, and so other users can get an impression of what behavior is guaranteed to work.
+   This is to make sure the feature is not broken by future changes to |es|, and so other users can get an impression of what behavior is guaranteed to work.
--  There are two kinds of tests:
+-  There are multiple kinds of tests:

   -  C++-unit tests, testing individual C++ functions and classes.
-They make use of the boost unit test framework and reside in :file:`src/core/unit_tests`
+They make use of the boost unit test framework and reside in :file:`/src/core/unit_tests`
   -  Python integration tests, testing the Python interface and (physical) results of features.
+They reside in :file:`/testsuite/python`
-They reside in :file:`python`
+  -  CMake tests, testing the software can be successfully installed.
+They reside in :file:`/testsuite/cmake`
+  -  Python scripts tests, testing the IPython notebooks and Python samples in :file:`/doc/tutorials` and :file:`/samples`.
+They reside in :file:`/testsuite/scripts/tutorials` resp. :file:`/testsuite/scripts/samples` and are executed on a different schedule

 - To execute the tests, run: